Zoweb/git-changelog/examples/disabled_heading_false_true_subheading_true_github.md

 Nothing much yet in here.
 TODO add more to Readme
 ##### 03a42bd4d1609bf91474560347b54bfec824983b
 Allows people using IDEs based on the Intellij platform to have everything set up
+##### bf070051bdd9fda2101652b5d557c0b748822d02
+This forces it to be on a newline, and also allows for more display options for any descriptions.
 ##### 8b8ab47fc4193261506d9fd2e2c9f0f4dfa72f12
 This will mean that the first commit will be on a different line to the previous message, and it does not matter for the last commit as it has a header after.
 ##### 3f11829000fba42a4476ca59563ee0460689c958